WooKaiZen/Blockchain-Capstone-master/README.md

 `docker run -v <path to your project folder>:/home/zokrates/code -ti zokrates/zokrates /bin/bash` then complete the steps in the above diagram with Zokrates commands:
 `/path/to/zokrates compile -i square/square.code`
 `/path/to/zokrates setup`
 `/path/to/zokrates compute-witness -a number square` e.g., 3 9
 `/path/to/zokrates generate-proof`
-`/path/to/zokrates export-verifier`.
+`/path/to/zokrates export-verifier`
 This is used to output files `eth-contracts/contracts/Verifier.sol` and `zokrates/code/square/proof.json`.

 # Project Resources